The Classic Inca Trail – Machu Picchu

 'The Classic Inca Trail' ends at the world famous 'Machu Picchu', the largest and best preserved ruin of an Inca settlement.
 For Centuries it was buried deep in the high Jungle (at 2,472m/8,000ft) until it was rediscovered by an academic from Yale named Hiram Bingham in 1911.
 He took 60 boxes of Inca artefacts back to the States which the Peruvians have been trying to recover ever since.

-The 50km walk does not sound very taxing until you take into account the altitude (up to 4,215m/13,700ft), the difficulty of the terrain (I mean steep!) and the fact that we covered it in only 3 days.
-It is also a bit hard-arsed in that the nights are extremely cold (you go to sleep fully dressed) and the showers are so cold everyone goes smelly.
+The 50km walk does not sound very taxing until you take into account the altitude (up to 4,215m/13,700ft), the difficulty of the steep terrain, the nights are extremely cold and the showers are so cold everyone goes smelly.
 From a female point of view the loos are a little trying.

 A walking group will consist of trekkers, guides and 15 porters (including one that is euphemistically called a Chef).
 While the local guides speak decent English, the porters don’t.
 Neither do they speak Spanish but rather Quechua, the local language, and the tongue of the Incas.
 Most communication is done with exaggerated arm and eyebrow movement or, through the guides.